jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 ## U45: This one goes to 11

-Finally, let's parse the Arabidopsis `intron_IME_data.fasta` file to see if we can extract a subset of sequences that match criteria based on something in the FASTA header line.
+Finally, let's parse the `intron_IME_data.fasta` file to see if we can extract a subset of sequences that match criteria based on something in the FASTA header line.
 Every intron sequence in this file has a header line that contains the following pieces of information:

 * gene name
 * intron position in gene